LDAWG-a11y/a11yWebApp/src/guides/aria-controls-vs-aria-owns.md

 #### Ok that's bad, why does it actually do that?

-Essentially, by using `aria-owns`, the structure in the DOM is not the same as the accessibility tree's structure, you're essentially telling the accessibility tree to interpret your button as this:
+Essentially, by using `aria-owns`, you're modifying the structure of the accessibility tree to be different than the DOM, by telling the accessibility tree "Put all this stuff inside that button".
+This is similar to what happens when folks wrap a whole card in a link, it gets read out, along with its contents.
+It's ultimately telling the accessibility tree to interpret your button as this:

 ```html
  <button aria-owns="navList2" aria-expanded="false">